What is a Wet Out ?

 Prepare To Get Wet

 Since you'll get wet after a while, prepare to stay comfortable anyway.
 The key is to wear clothing that feels good both wet or dry, so you can cope with any situation.

-Wear a wicking layer next to your skin, then a softshell or fleece to soak up any moisture while keeping you warm.
-A lightweight windproof top protects you from sunburn and wind chill.
+A wicking layer next to your skin and a softshell or fleece to soak up any moisture will keep you warm.
+A lightweight windproof top and pants protect you from rain and wind chill.

 Keeping warm is more important than keeping dry.
 If your rain gear starts to wet out and your clothes get soaked, you run the risk of getting chilled or even hypothermic in cooler weather conditions.

 Wear additional base and mid-layers which may eventually get soaked, but help you keep more body heat.
 They will also reduce the transfer of cold from the surface of your rain clothes to your skin.
 Aim to keep the layer against your skin fairly dry and move moisture away from your skin.

 Hike faster, eat and drink to keep you core temperature up.
 Dehydration can accelerate the onset of hypothermia, so keep drinking even if you don’t feel thirsty.